AhmedZatar/reading-notes/README.md

 Here’s a simple illustration highlighting the differences between a fixed and a growth mindset:
 ![Here’s a simple illustration highlighting the differences between a fixed and a growth mindset:](https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png)
-### How keep yourself in a growth mindset
+### How keep yourself in a growth mindset in three way
-1. fAEFEG
+1. Learn from your and other people’s mistakes.
-2. GESGesg
+2. Make a new goal for every goal accomplished.
-3. dxghshG
+3. Try different learning tactics